Is Wheat a Health Destroyer or a Body Healer?

 The truth actually lies somewhere in the middle.
 At its worst, wheat has the capacity to slowly kill you.
-That’s because the protein in wheat - what we know as gluten - acts as a microbe, triggering a whole host of illnesses such as diabetes, celiac and Crohn’s disease, as well as inflammations such as tendinitis and arthritis and attention-deficit disorders like ADD.
+That’s because the protein in wheat - what we know as gluten - acts as a microbe, triggering a whole host of illnesses such as diabetes, celiac, and Crohn’s disease, as well as inflammations such as tendinitis, arthritis, and attention-deficit disorders like ADD.

 It’s true that wheat wasn’t always so bad for us; in fact, it was once pretty high in protein.

 But the mass production of wheat, in the form of genetically modified crops and bleaching, has left us with a refined carbohydrate so high in glycemic content that it triggers sugar spikes and depletes our body’s potassium and B vitamin levels at the same time.

 That can leave you with heart palpitations and severe headaches, as I discovered one day after sampling a series of wedding cakes with my future wife.

 It’s not just cakes that trigger adverse reactions, either.
 Simple comfort foods like pancakes, biscuits, crackers, cereals, waffles, pastas, bread – and many more wheat-based items in the form of white refined carbs – actually cause much the same effect.
 (If you really must have bread, try the Ezekiel bread line, made from sprouted grains.)
 Bottom line, though: Skip the wheat, when possible, especially that wheat in refined form.